 Is Nolah AirFoam in Nolah pillows?

 AirFoam is Nolah’s proprietary high-resilience foam layer that’s designed to be extra durable, pressure-relieving, and temperature-regulating.
-The version in the Nolah AirFoam pillow is softer than the version used as a comfort layer in the Nolah original 10” mattress, the Nolah Signature 12” mattress, and the Nolah Evolution15” mattress.
+The version in the Nolah AirFiber pillow is softer than the version used as a comfort layer in the Nolah original 10” mattress, the Nolah Signature 12” mattress, and the Nolah Evolution 15” mattress.

 What is the best-rated pillow available?

 Even with all of our tried-and-true testing methods, we have to admit: comfort preferences are subjective.
 Even pillows with five-star ratings won’t be right for some sleepers.
-So, we’ve rounded up some of the best pillows for different kinds of sleepers, including our Best Pillows Guide
+So, we’ve rounded up some of the best pillows for different kinds of sleepers, on our Best Pillow Guide.

 In short, I would buy this pillow—as long as I had someone to share the second pillow with.
 As a single person, that $198 price point is a stretch.